syedhamzamohiuddin/Papers/Attention Is All You Need full detailed Implementation/README.md

 The notebook was created in a kaggle environment.
 Please refer to the [kaggle notebook](https://www.kaggle.com/code/hamzamohiuddin/transformer-attention-is-all-you-need-nmt).
 The dataset is used is also been provided there.
+This notebook is an implementation of the paper,  "Attention Is All You Need".
+It contains the full implementation.
+It contains Shared target-source vocabulary, Three-way weight tying, padding, masking, causal masking, full Transformer architecture, as well as training code.
+Please refer to it.
 Thanks.